Traditional Chinese medicine

 TCM uses a range of therapies which, like other alternative practices, help the body to heal and maintain itself.
 These include herbal medicine, tuina (massage) and meditative exercise like qigong.

 Acupuncture is the best known TCM therapy and is practised by western as well as Chinese health professionals.
 Fine stainless-steel needles are inserted at particular points in the body to free up the flow of qi.
 The location depends on symptoms and the reason treatment has been sought.
 Acupuncturists may also use acupressure (pressure applied to points by hand) and herbal medicines.

 Acupuncture is used to treat animals as well as humans.
 Racehorse Special Ops (based in Rangiora) was given acupuncture when she was pregnant with twins in 2010.
-Canterbury veterinarian Virginia Williams recommends acupuncture as a treatment for animals with health problems like musculo-skeletal disorders and epilepsy.
+Canterbury veterinarian Virginia Williams recommended acupuncture as a treatment for animals with health problems like musculo-skeletal disorders and epilepsy.

 Acupuncture was largely confined to the Chinese community until the 1970s.
 A group of New Zealand doctors visited China in 1974 to investigate acupuncture, which led to some doctors using it in their conventional practice to treat injuries and musculo-skeletal disorders.
 Acupuncturists treat a wider range of conditions.

 Doctors tend to be more supportive of acupuncture than therapies such as homeopathy.
 By the 2000s it was one of the more popular therapies – in the 2006/7 New Zealand Health Survey one in five people who used alternative health practitioners in the previous 12 months saw an acupuncturist.